sunnygodiwal1991/aws-details/README.md

 * AWS Storage Gateway - Hybrid on prem AWS storage
 * CloudEndure - Disaster recovery service

+## Common Question
+1. How are IAM roles and permissions managed in your AWS environment?
+Answer: IAM roles are managed using the principle of least privilege, ensuring users and services only have the necessary permissions to perform their tasks.
+IAM policies are reviewed and updated regularly to ensure appropriate access.
+2. Is Multi-Factor Authentication (MFA) enabled for all AWS accounts?
+Answer: MFA is enforced for all root accounts and IAM users with access to the AWS Management Console, improving security by requiring additional verification.
+3. Are CloudTrail logs enabled in all AWS regions?
+Answer: Yes, AWS CloudTrail is enabled across all regions to track and log all API activity, ensuring visibility into the usage and management of AWS resources for audit and compliance purposes.
+4. Is data encrypted at rest in services like S3, RDS, and EBS?
+Answer: All sensitive data is encrypted at rest using AWS-managed encryption (e.g., AES-256) or customer-managed AWS KMS keys, ensuring data protection in storage.
+5. How are access keys managed and rotated?
+Answer: Access keys are regularly rotated according to best practices, with old or unused keys being deactivated.
+AWS IAM access key rotation is automated using tools like AWS Secrets Manager.
+6. Are VPC flow logs enabled to monitor network traffic?
+Answer: Yes, VPC flow logs are enabled to capture and analyze network traffic within the VPC, helping detect unauthorized access or potential security threats.
+7. Is AWS Web Application Firewall (WAF) used to protect applications?
+Answer: AWS WAF is deployed to protect web applications from common security vulnerabilities such as SQL injection and cross-site scripting (XSS), helping to filter out malicious traffic.
+8. Are CloudWatch alarms configured to monitor critical security events?
+Answer: CloudWatch alarms are set to monitor key security metrics and events, such as unauthorized API calls or changes to IAM policies, and trigger alerts for immediate action.
+9. Are backup and disaster recovery strategies in place for critical AWS resources?
+Answer: Yes, automated backups are configured for resources like RDS, S3, and EBS.
+AWS Backup and Cross-Region Replication ensure high availability and recovery from disasters.
+10. How do you ensure compliance with industry standards (PCI-DSS, HIPAA, etc.) in AWS?
+Answer: Compliance is maintained by using AWS compliance tools like AWS Config, AWS Artifact, and AWS Security Hub.
+Regular audits and assessments are performed to meet regulatory requirements.

 ## ===================== END =====================